emerging-welfare/case-2022-multilingual-event/README.md

-# case-2022-multilingual-event
+# case-2023-multilingual-event
-This is the repository for the shared task Task 1 at [CASE 2023](https://emw.ku.edu.tr/case-2023/), which will be held at [RANLP](https://ranlp.org/ranlp2023/).
+This is the repository for the shared task Task 1 at [CASE 2023](https://emw.ku.edu.tr/case-2023/) (same as CASE 2022), which will be held at [RANLP](https://ranlp.org/ranlp2023/).
 Contact person: [Ali Hürriyetoğlu](mailto:ali.hurriyetoglu@gmail.com).
 The previous edition of this event is [CASE 2021](https://github.com/emerging-welfare/case-2021-shared-task).

 This is a continuation of the shared task CASE 2021 (Hürriyetoğlu et al., 2021).
 The training set is the same as CASE 2021.
-But the evaluation phase will include data from additional languages in CASE 2022.
+But the evaluation phase includes data in additional languages in CASE 2022.
 Please complete and send the participation [form](CASE2022-Shared-Task-ProtestNews-Individual-Application.pdf) to the contact person.

 ## Timeline:
 __Training data available__: please follow instructions on https://github.com/emerging-welfare/case-2021-shared-task for Task 1.
 You can obtain the test data for CASE 2021 as well, with a codalab page (https://competitions.codalab.org/competitions/31639) available to obtain a score for your predictions.